matt-graham/mici/README.md

 # Hamiltonian Monte Carlo

-Implementations of various Hamiltonian dynamics based Markov chain Monte Carlo (MCMC) samplers in idiomatic Python code.
+Implementations of various Hamiltonian dynamics based Markov chain Monte Carlo (MCMC) samplers in Python.
 A modular design is used to as far as possible allowing mixing and matching elements of different proposed extensions to the original Hybrid Monte Carlo algorithm proposed in Duane et al. (1987).

 ## Implemented methods